-Adventure awaits you in the caves of Texas.
+Adventure awaits you in the caves and caverns of Texas.

 Millions of years ago, Central Texas was submerged beneath an ancient sea, which created the conditions for today’s vast network of subterranean caves.
 Journey through the Texas underground to see stunning rock formations, hear echoes of our past, and experience an adventure you’ll never forget.